 Beauly-Denny transmission linePublished: 12th December 2005

-Read about our opposition to the Beauly-Denny transmission line.
+Read about the campaign against the Beauly-Denny transmission line.

 The Beauly-Denny transmission line is the largest industrial development of the Highlands since the hydro-electric schemes of the mid c20th.